zzhheloise/Time-aware-LM/README.md

 # Time-aware-LM

-We aim to answer two questions:
+In this project, we want to design models that continually accumulate new knowledge without forgetting relevant information about the past.
+Jang et al. (2021) has created an ever-changing LM by injecting two LoRAs to T5 and focused on its temporal degradation problem.
+We follow his work by injecting more LoRAs into T5, and ask two questions:

-(1) Can parallel LoRAs mitigate "catastrophic forgetting" problem?
+* Can parallel LoRAs mitigate temporal degradation problem?
 This is, while being fine-tuned on new corpora, can T5 models with parallel LoRAs forget past knowledge more slowly compared with those without parallel LoRAs?

-(2) Can T5 models with parallel LoRAs and LoRA-future perform better on predicting future utterance?
+* Can T5 models with parallel LoRAs and LoRA-future perform better on predicting future utterance?
 How to design LoRA-future to tame the model to predict future utterance?
 Moreover, can LoRA-future help T5 model perform better on future closed-book questions?

-This question relates to our belief that the evolution of language is continuous as time goes by.
-In this sence, LMs that have seen facts after 5 years could perform better on predicting utterances after 10 years (5+ years), compared with those only seen facts after 2 years (5- years).
+The second question relates to our belief that the evolution of language is continuous as time goes by.
+In this sence, LMs that have seen facts after 5 years could perform better on predicting utterances after 10 years (5+ years), compared with those only seen facts after 2 years.

 ## Dataset